trans-travel/trans-travel/us/co.md

 LGBT events in Colorado, particularly G-rated drag shows open to all ages, have been the target of armed right-wing extremists using intimidation and threats.
-In general, law enforcement has sided with the protesters, citing freedom of speech and Colorado's open carry laws, and do not generally enforce laws against implied violent threats and intimidation.
+In general, law enforcement has sided with the extremists, citing freedom of speech and Colorado's open carry laws, and do not generally enforce laws against implied violent threats and intimidation.
 Groups present at these events include hate groups such as the [Proud